shank318/ecomsample/README.md

 ## Architecture

 This is a monolith backed service architecture which is divided into modules for extensibility.
+JPA is getting used as an ORM, MySQL for database.
 I have used in-memory caching in a lot of api's to reduce the DB load.

 ## Advanced requirements